 My wife, Charlie, who not only patiently allows me the time to create my novels, but has become my editor.
 I have to give credit to many author groups on social media for sharing secrets of marketing, something I still – and probably always will – struggle with.
-I also owe a debt of gratitude for my local fans who showed up at my book signings and took a chance on an unknown author, most of whom continue to support me through this journey.
+I also owe a debt of gratitude for my local fans who showed up at my book signings and took a chance on an unknown author.
+Most of them continue to support me through this journey.

 5. What are the main obstacles you faced / overcame when writing and publishing your book(s)?

-Time mostly, until I changed day jobs to a contractor type of situation that allows me time to write – being a published author was just a lifelong dream.
-I can now say I am an author with conviction, my books get better with each published work, and sales are finally beginning to justify the hours of painstaking labour I put in to each and every one of my works.
+Time mostly.
+Until I changed day jobs to a contractor type of situation that allows me time to write.
+Being a published author is a lifelong dream.
+I can now say I am an author with conviction.
+My books get better with each published work, and sales are finally beginning to justify the hours of painstaking labour I put in to each and every one of my works.

 6. How do you promote/advertise your book(s)?